kensanata/face/README.md

   convert -page +0+35 -background white -flatten elements/eyes_all_$n.png eyes_all_$n.png
 done
 ```

+This will create copies in your current directory.
+If you're happy,
+move them back into the elements folder.

 If you need help figuring out by how much you might want to shift
 images, you can use [top.pl](helpers/top.pl) and